songtaohe/Sat2Graph/README.md

 In this paper, we propose a new method, Sat2Graph, which combines the advantages of the two prior categories into a unified framework.
 The key idea in Sat2Graph is a novel encoding scheme, graph-tensor encoding (GTE), which encodes the road graph into a tensor representation.
 GTE makes it possible to train a simple, non-recurrent, supervised model to predict a rich set of features that capture the graph structure directly from an image.
 We evaluate Sat2Graph using two large datasets.
 We find that Sat2Graph surpasses prior methods on two widely used metrics, TOPO and APLS.
 Furthermore, whereas prior work only infers planar road graphs, our approach is capable of inferring stacked roads (e.g., overpasses), and does so robustly.

 ![Overview](figures/Sat2Graph2.png)

+# We are still cleaning up the source code.
+The code in this repo is incomplete.